ipb-halle/MetFragTraining/README.md

 ---

-## Advanced: Using MetFrag on command line
+## Advanced exercise: using MetFrag on command line

-- MetFrag can be used on command line to process batches of annotation tasks
+- MetFrag can be used on command line to process batches of annotation tasks -- its called MetFragCLI
 - parameter files for MetFragCLI can be created by web interface
 - get your copy of MetFragCLI from <br>
 <a href="http://c-ruttkies.github.io/MetFrag/" target="_blank">http://c-ruttkies.github.io/MetFrag/</a>